chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 True
 ```

-One operator that differs from its C counterpart is \"is not equal to\".
+One operator that differs from its C counterpart is "is not equal to".
 In C, this is written as `!=`.
 In Haskell, we write `(/=)`, which resembles the ≠ notation used in mathematics.

 ```screen
 ghci> 2 /= 3